 - The parents reach an informal understanding to reduce child support payments until the payor parent finds employment.
 After six months, the recipient parent goes back on the agreement and goes to court to enforce the full amount.
 The payor is liable for delinquent support, because a court never issued an order reflecting their “understanding.”

 To make sure your rights, and your child’s, are protected in any motion for a modification of child support, trust your case to a board-certified family law specialist here in Sacramento.

 Contact an experienced attorney in Sacramento for child support modification assistance

-At the Law Office of Stephanie L. Williams, we represent clients seeking and opposing motions to modify child support orders.
+At Williams Family Law, we represent clients seeking and opposing motions to modify child support orders.
 To learn how a board-certified family law specialist can represent your interests, call 916-407-0544 or contact us online to schedule a consultation.